peterstanton/CSS390-Assignment4/README.md

 ## Usage

 1. To use this program, first invoke the Timeserver program on local machine.

 2. Then invoke Trafficgen to simulate a load on that url.
+Parameters are the url of the server, requests per second as an integer, and jitter as a floating point.

 3. Next invoke Collector on the server to periodically sample the server statistics.
 By default, it samples every 10 seconds, but the --interval flag can be used to set the interval manually.
+The arguments are the URL, and optionally the interval flag with a manual interval integer.

 4. When enough data has been gathered to your satisfaction, invoke the plotting script with ./plot.sh to generate a plot of the data.